Quick Start Guide

 System Docker Container

-$ sudo mkdir -p /opt/burmilla/bin
+$ sudo mkdir -p /opt/rancher/bin

-$ echo "sudo system-docker start busydash" | sudo tee -a /opt/burmilla/bin/start.sh
+$ echo "sudo system-docker start busydash" | sudo tee -a /opt/rancher/bin/start.sh

-$ sudo chmod 755 /opt/burmilla/bin/start.sh
+$ sudo chmod 755 /opt/rancher/bin/start.sh

 Using ROS #